libbpf/blazesym/README.md

 **blazesym** supports a variety of formats, such as DWARF, ELF, Breakpad, and Gsym (see below for an up-to-date list).

-The library is written in Rust and provides a first class C API.
+The library is written in Rust and provides a first class C API as well as Go language bindings.
 This crate adheres to Cargo's [semantic versioning rules][cargo-semver].
 At a minimum, it builds with the most recent Rust stable release minus five minor versions ("N - 5").
-E.g., assuming the most recent Rust stable is `1.68`, the crate is guaranteed to build with `1.63` and higher.
+E.g., assuming the most recent Rust stable is
+`1.68`, the crate is guaranteed to build with `1.63` and higher.

 ## Status